dreamportdev/Osdev-Notes/05_Scheduling/03_Processes_And_Threads.md

 }
 ```

 The above code omits any error handling, but this is left as an exercise to the reader.
-We may also want to disable interrupts while creating a new process, so that we aren't pre-emptied and the half-initialized process starts running.
+We may also want to disable interrupts while creating a new process, so that we aren't pre-empted and the half-initialized process starts running.

 Most of what happens in the above function should be familiar, but let's look at `iret_flags` for a moment.
 The value `0x202` will clear all flags except for bits 2 and 9.
 Bit 2 is a legacy feature and the manual recommends that it's set, and bit 9 is the interrupts flag.
 If the interrupt flag is not set when starting a new process, we won't be able to pre-empt it!